digitallabor-berlin/eudiw-sca/openbanking-r2s.md

     - **same-device** by activating a link with a custom URL scheme.
 2. `HTTP GET` to load the OpenID4VP authorization request object
 3. `HTTP GET 200` response including the OpenID4VP authorization request object signed by the payee[^jar].
 The included `presentation_definition` requests the presentation of a valid payment credential from the wallet.
+4. Verify the signature of the authorisation request
-4. Wallet requests consent to present the payment credential including the transaction data (payment details) from the payer.
+5. Wallet requests consent to present the payment credential including the transaction data (payment details) from the payer.
-5. Payer consents to the presentation.
+6. Payer consents to the presentation.
-6. `HTTP POST` OpenID4VP authorization response using `response_mode=direct_post`.
+7. `HTTP POST` OpenID4VP authorization response using `response_mode=direct_post`.
 The response includes a verifiable presentation of a payment credential.
 This will trigger the payment initiation.
-7. Once the payee verified the presented payment credential, it initiates a payment using a payment initiation service provider (PISP) by forwarding the signed presentation of the Payment credential.
+8. Once the payee verified the presented payment credential, it initiates a payment using a payment initiation service provider (PISP) by forwarding the signed presentation of the Payment credential.
-8. The PISP uses the information included in the payment credential to initiate a payment utilizing an OpenBanking API payment initiation request and forwarding the signed presentation of the Payment credential to the payers ASPSP.
+9. The PISP uses the information included in the payment credential to initiate a payment utilizing an OpenBanking API payment initiation request and forwarding the signed presentation of the Payment credential to the payers ASPSP.
-9. The ASPSP verifies the signed presentation of the Payment credential using the public key exchanged during onboarding.
+10. The ASPSP verifies the signed presentation of the Payment credential using the public key exchanged during onboarding.
 Upon a succesful verification, the ASPSP executes the payment.
-10. The ASPSP returns the status of the payment to the PISP
+11. The ASPSP returns the status of the payment to the PISP
-11. The PISP returns the status of the payment to the payee
+12. The PISP returns the status of the payment to the payee
-12. `HTTP POST` 200 OK indicating the payment was successful
+13. `HTTP POST` 200 OK indicating the payment was successful

 The authorization request includes the transaction data within the presentation definition.
 The `transaction_data` array holds an object according to the payment data model scheme[^payment_data_model].